jclouds/legacy-jclouds/documentation/userguide/compute.markdown

 Note that SSH must be configured for this feature to work.

+To install an SSH private key for a different user, override the credentials with the `overrideCredentialsWith` method.

 ### Installing your RSA SSH Private Key

 The compute API supports replacing the node's private key with one you specify.